samhithagoli/Codeclause_ToDo_list_website/README.md

 Here's the To-Do List website project code given as a task of Internship by CodeClause.
-Do check this.